Marijuana Possession

 Avoiding a Criminal Record w/Marijuana Possession Charges

-Oregon recognizes people makes mistakes and offers what is called conditional discharge, conditional release or diversion for some first time marijuana offenders.
+Oregon recognizes people makes mistakes and offers what is called conditional discharge, conditional release or diversion for some first-time marijuana offenders.
 This means that, if you qualify, you can fulfill terms set forth by the court (similar to probation).
 If you succeed the charges are dropped and do not appear as a conviction on your record.

 The best way to determine if you may be eligible for conditional release is to consult with an experienced attorney.
 We can argue to get you into any diversion programs for which you may be eligible.

-Marijuana Distribution – Laws & Penalties
+Marijuana Growing – Laws & Penalties

-| Marijuana Amount | Charge | Penalty |
+Marijuana Charge | Charge | Penalty |

-| Any other amount (sale) | Class B felony | Up to 10 years in prison and fines reaching $250,000 |
+Unlawful delivery | Class B felony | Up to 10 years in prison and fines reaching $250,000 |

 Ref: Or.
 Rev. Stat. §475